patecraftwastakenbyoldme/meemipankki/README.md

 - WebP (.webp)

 ### Adding New Images

-Simply drop new image files into the `images/` directory.
+Simply drop new image files into the images/ directory.
 The application will:

-- Auto-detect new files
+    Auto-detect new files

-- Sort by modification date (newest first)
+    Sort by modification date (newest first)

-- Generate readable titles from filenames
+    Generate readable titles from filenames

+Other methods:

+    SFTP Upload: Connect to the host using an SFTP client and upload images directly to the images/ directory.

+    Network Share Upload: Access the folder from another PC:

+        Windows: \\host_ip\MeemipankkiImages

+        Linux: smb://host_ip/MeemipankkiImages

 ### Filename Conventions
 For better titles, use descriptive filenames: